curiousest/curiousest.github.io/_posts/2024-02-17-philosophy-study.md

+---
+layout: post
+title: Philosophy study
+date: 2024-02-17T16:50:00.000-05:00
+author: Douglas Hindson
+tags:
+  - philosophy
+  - blog
+modified_time: 2024-02-17T16:50:47.073-05:00
+---
 I'm taking a sabbatical to study philosophy and write a book.
 I plan on returning to industry after.
 ## why
 A little story:

-> Once upon a time, there was someone who constantly tapped their fingers, hands, and feet all their life.
+> Once upon a time, there was a person who constantly tapped their fingers, hands, and feet.
 They listened to music, and tapping is part of that, but producing commercial music never seemed interesting.
 Music seemed to be made mostly of non-tapping, uninteresting things.
 And so they began a career in dance - far more tapping involved.
 >
 > One year in adulthood, they came to realize that there’s a whole history and discipline behind the tapping they’ve been doing their whole life.
 And that discipline is a component of music, a part of dance, but the discipline can be explored on its own.

 Philosophy is like that for me.
 It’s a bit of a spiritual journey, a mental pilgrimage.
-Achieving something concrete so I can resume all the other aspects of life I put on hold.
+I feel a need to achieve something personal and concrete in this space before I can resume all the other aspects of life I put on hold.

 And I can probably reason my way into clever arguments about how it will be professionally useful, saying catchy things like:
 - “it’s similar to an MBA, but for sharpening my technical abilities, so I can see the truth through the industry and corporate noise”
 - “if I have the tools to think about the purpose of the systems themselves, I’ll be more performant at understanding and building them”

 Maybe, and that’d make this more relatable to others.
-But the story above is what’s up.
+But the story up above is what’s up.
 ## how

-Consume one or two works from ~20 philosophers.
+1. Consume one or two works from ~20 philosophers.
+2. Spend most of my time reading and writing for the next year or so.
+### consume

-Online philosophy courses don't look quite right to me - like they're made for people who have to be convinced to study and taught how to.
-This [this quora post](https://qr.ae/py6yGR) seems reasonable, and I double-checked with professor friends who said it’s a sensible series.
-Maybe an ambitious series.
+In-person philosophy courses look very long and expensive and career-oriented.
+Online philosophy courses don't look quite right to me - like they're made for people who have to be convinced to study and have their hand held along the way.
+Holding hands can be very fulfilling, but it’d holds me back from sprinting and dancing the way I’d like.
+This [this quora post](https://qr.ae/py6yGR) seems reasonable, and I double-checked with professor friends who said, “it’s a sensible series, maybe overambitious.”
+Perfect.

 <details>